abrookins/django-prefect-example/README.md

 ```

 That's your Prefect flow running in the agent process -- not in your web request!
+Just the way it should be. 😎